jamonholmgren/react-native-colo-loco/README.md

 ## Usage

-For native Objective-C and Java modules, place your .m, .h, .swift, and .java files anywhere near your JavaScript/JSX files.
-They'll be linked in automatically when you run `npx pod-install` or `pod install`, or in Android's case, when you run `npm run android` / `yarn android`.
+For native iOS and Android modules and view managers, place your .m, .h, .swift, .java, and .kt files anywhere near your JavaScript/JSX files.
+They'll be linked in automatically when you run `pod install`, or in Android's case, when you run `npm run android`.
+If the filename ends in \*ViewManager, it'll be linked as a view manager.

 ```
 ios/